zotonic/zotonic/doc/glossary.rst

    Delegate
         A reference to a module which will be used to call a callback function on.
 Used in the templates when attaching actions like a :term:postback to a DOM Event.
 See :ref:`manual-template-actions`.

+   User sites directory
+        The directory in which user-installed Zotonic sites are placed.
+Defaults to the path ``user/sites`` relative to the Zotonic installation, but can be adjusted by changing the ``user_sites_dir`` configuration variable in the global ``zotonic.config`` file.
+See :ref:`manual-configuration`.

+   User modules directory
+        The directory in which user-installed Zotonic modules are placed.
+Defaults to the path ``user/modules`` relative to the Zotonic installation, but can be adjusted by changing the ``user_modules_dir`` configuration variable in the global ``zotonic.config`` file.
+See :ref:`manual-configuration`.